 The proposal does not include any changes to housing or developments.
+The nominating lessee has indicated that the lands would continue as grazing lands, if they purchase them at auction.
 No effects are anticipated.

 22. SOCIAL STRUCTURES AND MORES:

 Identify potential disruption of native or traditional lifestyles or communities.